 The bass is provided by a pair of Cerwin Vega Vega Pro Shallow 10″ subwoofers.
 These are rated at 300W RMS.
 A ready made enclosure isn’t good enough, so we put NET Audio of Wichita Falls, TX to the task of designing and building a fiberglass ported enclosure.
 They did an outstanding job, as usual.
 The rear seat still latches, the bass is killer, and our client was blown away.

-This 2009 extended cab GMC Sierra came in as a father-to-son referral for Blake C., with his 2009 GMC Sierra extended cab pickup truck.
-I had previously upgraded another vehicle for him, doing a radio + 4 speaker installation in a college runner car for them.
+This 2009 extended cab GMC Sierra came in as a father-to-son referral job for Blake.
+The factory sound system wasn’t doing the bass up to his standard.
+I had previously handled a routine radio + 4 speaker installation in a college runner car for them.
 That turned into a bit more than I expected, as it was discovered the rear window had been shattered, then replaced poorly.
 However, it was all smiles when they took delivery and he came back for a second round of audio work on a newer vehicle.

 The owner of this vehicle came to us after Barry had worked on his son’s vehicle.
 That feeling from good music in the car is infectious, right?
 It was time to put some money into making this F-150 a more enjoyable ride, and we agreed on a bass package and a GPS navigation head unit for the dash.
 The factory sound system was a total letdown, and it was time to do away with the satnav box stuck to the windshield.

 Barry was given a budget and told to do what he thought was best.
 This meant going with some products that have stood the test of reliability, ease of use, sound quality and bang-for-your-buck.
 These factors matter more than the brand names, but it’s a Clarion head unit, CDT Audio subwoofers, T-Spec power and signal cables, a Precision Power amplifier, and an Atrend perfect fit enclosure.